 - One of the Donald Duck comics involves Donald coming up with a joke he finds so funny that whenever he tries to tell it or even think about it, he bursts into a fit of uncontrollable laughter.
 This quickly gets him into trouble when people start seeing him as rude or potentially insane, even going as far as to ask him to sleep in the forest so he doesn't bother his neighbors with his loud laughing.
 When Donald finally gets a chance to tell his joke in a TV show about best jokes, his inability to tell the joke without laughing ends up disqualifying him due to his time running out.
 The host finally suggests that Donald just write the joke down.
 Donald does so and then hands the paper over to the host.
 Upon reading it, the host concludes that it's actually a really old joke that everyone knows.
 Cue everyone laughing at Donald's misfortune.

-- When Timon and Pumbaa meet Simba in The Lion King, Pumbaa asks "What's eatin' ya?"
+- The Lion King (1994): When Timon and Pumbaa meet Simba, Pumbaa asks "What's eatin' ya?"
 Before Simba can answer, Timon chimes in with "Nothing, he's at the top of the food chain!"
 He laughs pretty hard at his own joke until he realizes no one's laughing with him.

 - Shrek - When Shrek and Donkey get a good look at the dragon-guarded castle (in the middle of a bubbling volcanic crater) from which they have to rescue Fiona, Shrek tries to lighten the mood.